FishMakes about 4 (16 oz) pint or 8 (8 oz) half-pint jars

-Preserving a fisherman's catch extends the pleasure of a successful fishing trip with ready-to-use fish from your pantry.
+Preserving a fisherman's catch with your pressure canner extends the pleasure of a successful fishing trip with ready-to-use fish from your pantry.
 This recipe works for all varieties of fish, including salmon and shad, with the exception of tuna.

 Level of Ease:Advanced

 - DISSOLVE pickling salt in water in a large stainless steel bowl to make salt-water brine.
 Cut raw fish into pieces just long enouch to fit into jars.
 Place fish in brine and let soak in the refrigerator for 1 hour.
 Drain well for about 10 minutes.